brianhuck/minimize-advertisment-cost/README.md

 # minimize-advertisment-cost
 I solve an introductory ops research problem using google's ortools package in Python.

+My goal with this script is to solve an introductory operations research problem while highlighting the differencing between linear programming and integer programming.

 This problem is taken from the book, 'Ops Research: Applications and Algorithms 3rd ed,' by Wayne L. Winston on page 61.

 PROBLEM